villevilli/villevilli/README.md

-- I am Ville and GitHub told me to make this so I did
+- I am Ville, a current student of Otaniemi high school
+- Some experience with front end web develpoment

 <!---
 villevilli/villevilli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.